How to Figure Out Your College Costs

 Whatever type of college you feel is the best match with your own background and interests, exploring the full range of costs is a must.
 “Making informed choices can save you thousands of dollars," Gutkowski says.
 "Taking some time to check it out will be well worth the effort."

-Lower the cost of college right here on CollegeXpress—check out our Scholarship Search tool.
+Lower the cost of college right here on CollegeXpress—check out our Scholarship Search tool!
+You can also request info from the featured colleges mentioned in this article by clicking the buttons below.

 Like what you’re reading?